miklevin/MikeLev.in/_posts/2025-04-01-connect-with-botify-workflow.md

 It's going to get into the main Pipulate repo and the dropdown menu choice has to make sense.
-It's actually to connect with Botify API-wise, but it can be read the other way as a sales function, and I'll be sure to put the correct wording in the user interface so that it works that way as well, haha!
+It's actually to connect with Botify API-wise, but it can be read the other way as a sales function, and I'll be sure to put the correct wording in the user interface so that it works that way as well, ahaha!
 Maybe I should ask for commission on any Botify sales that happen as a result of Pipulate.

 ### The Plugin Creation Process